Another Word For THEY

 adverbial clause

-Noun : (grammar) A subordinate clause that functions as an adverb within a main clause.
+Noun : (grammar) A subordinate clause that functions like an adverb within a main clause.

 present indicative